This post contains affiliate links for which we get a small commission at no extra cost to you.

 San Diego is a place near and dear to our hearts.
 That’s where we moved a month after we were married and where Milana was born.
 We go back every so often, and love all the kid friendliness the city has to offer.
-Our most recent trip was over Valentine’s weekend 2016.
-We stayed at the Renaissance downtown hotel (got it on Priceline).
+Our most recent trip was September 2017.

-The next morning, we went to our favorite coffee place in San Diego, Caffe Calabria located in North Park.
+For great coffee, head to Caffe Calabria located in North Park.
 The coffee here is really good (we had the mochas) and Milana loves their little salami/cheese sandwiches.

 Our Sunday tradition used to be walking to the Hillcrest Farmers Market when we lived within walking distance.
 It’s still the best farmers market we have ever been to, with a ton of prepared food vendors, serving everything from African and Mediterranean to vegan and Polish food.
 So much to choose from, definitely come hungry!
 And of course, since this is a farmers market, there are lots of fruits and vegetable vendors as well.
 Daddy bought Milana some pink flowers at the farmers market and she proudly carried them around all day.

 Some of our favorite items at the market are Thai coconut pancakes (so good and 4/$1), cookies from the Cravory (they used to only sell at farmers markets but now have a store front in Point Loma), probiotic kefir soda, agua frescas in so many flavors (Milana chose watermelon) and cheese!
 We all love cheese and Milana loved doing a taste test as she calls it, giving a thumbs up to every cheese she tried.

 After all those cookies and cheese, we had to hit up the produce portion of the market and left with lots of fresh, organic berries.
 They have a ton of fruit samples at the market, Milana will eat days worth of fruit in just samples!